 Little marian bat

 Also known as the flying fox, the little Mariana fruit bat lived in Guam and fed on tropical fruits.
-She was last seen in 1968, after which she is considered extinct.
+She was last seen in 1968, after which she is considered extinct animals.

 For many years, we have experienced a huge loss of biodiversity due to climate change, disease, pollution, invasive species and habitat loss, as a result of agricultural development and industrialization.